 However, some people may have an allergy or intolerance to onions.
 Anyone who experiences a reaction after eating them should be sure to seek medical attention.

 Onions have a reputation for making people cry during the cutting or chopping process.
-This response occurs due to the presence of a gas called syn-Propanethial-S-oxide.
+This response occurs due to

 This chemical is a compound liquid that acts as a lachrymatory agent, meaning that it causes tears or stings the eyes.

 To reduce tears during chopping, the National Onion Association recommend chilling an onion for 30 minutes then cutting off its top.
 The person should then peel the outer layer of the onion and leave the root intact, as this part has the highest concentration of lachrymatory agents.